 A day at the beach, sunbathing on the sand and swimming in the sea can be the perfect remedy for the stresses of the city.
 Luckily, Qatar is a peninsula; the coastline is over 560 km long, so there are plenty of beaches to choose from.
-Some, like the Inland Sea (Khor Al Adaid) can only be reached by four‑wheel‑drive while others, such as Al Wakra, are only a short drive away and suitable for all cars.
+Mesaieed is the most popular beach destination because it is the only place in Qatar where the sand dunes meet the water.
+Some, like the Inland Sea (Khor Al Adaid) can only be reached by a four‑wheel‑drive while others, such as Al Wakra, are only a short drive away and suitable for all cars.
 Swimming in the Gulf waters is a relaxing experience, but beware of jellyfish in the summer!
 If you want to go camping, Ras Abrouq (Bir Zekreet) beach is very popular.

 Many of Qatar’s beaches are isolated with no facilities and there may be pollution and litter.
 Visitors to the busier family beaches should be aware that they need to wear appropriate clothing – nothing too revealing.
 Bring everything you need with you: food and plenty of water, sunscreen, towels and a first aid kit – and please take away all your rubbish.

 The Ministry of Municipality and Environment has opened four beaches in Al Wakra, Al Khor, Simaisma and Al Kharayij at Umm Bab, after revamping the facilities in collaboration with the Public Works Authority (Ashghal).
 All the beaches are cordoned off and have toilets, platforms for barbecuing, play areas for children, playgrounds for football and volleyball, beach umbrellas and canopies.